Detection of $d_{1}\otimes d_{2}$ Dimensional Bipartite Entangled State: A Graph Theoretical Approach: Construction of a unital map

 \section{Construction of a unital map}

 In this section, we construct a map that may provide Laplacian at the output and also study the properties of the constructed map.
-Then we provide the physical interpretation of the total degree of the graph, which is constructed from the generated Laplacian from the map.\\ Let $M_{n}(R)$ denote the set of all $n\times n$ matrices over the field $R$ of real numbers.
-The map $\phi:M_{n}(R)\rightarrow M_{n}(R)$ may be defined as
+Then we provide the physical interpretation of the total degree of the graph, which is constructed from the generated Laplacian from the map.\\ Let $M_{n}(R^{+})$ denote the set of all $n\times n$ matrices over the set $R^{+}$ of all positive real numbers.
+The map $\phi:M_{n}(R^+)\rightarrow M_{n}(R^{+})$ may be defined as

-where $A\in M_{n}(R)$ and $L_{A}$ denote a matrix of order $n$, which is constructed using the entries of the matrix $A$.\\ Let us consider the $n \times n$ real matrix $A$, which is given by
+where $A\in M_{n}(R^+)$ and $L_{A}$ denote a matrix of order $n$, which is constructed using the entries of the matrix $A$.\\ Let us consider the $n \times n$ real matrix $A$, which is given by

 The matrix $L_{A}$ can be constructed as